ChDXXX/711/Readme.md

                 connectFirestoreEmulator(db, "localhost", 8080);
             }

-    Still we can use non local Firebase (Auth, Firestore) by these lines :
+    Still we can use non local Firebase (Auth, Firestore) by commenting these lines :

             if (location.hostname === "localhost") {
                 connectAuthEmulator(auth, "http://localhost:9099");